nushell/nushell.github.io/book/commands/split_column.md

 ## Parameters

- -  `separator`: the character that denotes what separates columns
+ -  `separator`: the character or string that denotes what separates columns
  -  `...rest`: column names to give the new columns
  -  `--collapse-empty`: remove empty columns